fortrabbit/blog/sneak-peek.md

 ---
 author: fl
 created: 2016-08-22
 published: true
-title:      "Sneak peek"
+title: Sneak peek
-excerpt:    "A new Hobby line, migration info for Old App owners."
+excerpt: A new Hobby line, migration info for Old App owners.
-lead:       "What we are working on and how we'll proceed with the Old Apps."
+lead: What we are working on and how we'll proceed with the Old Apps.
-keywords:   "up next, roadmap, kilroy, preview, pipeline, prosumer, noob, startup, indie"
+keywords: up next, roadmap, kilroy, preview, pipeline, prosumer, noob, startup, indie
-image:      "upnext-poster.gif"
+image: upnext-poster.gif
+tags:
+  - chronicles
 ---

 In our recent [mission statement](mission-statement-2016) we analyzed the current situation of our hosting platform in relation to the PHP movement.
 We concluded to "respect the double-claw hammer".
 So, we'll continue expanding our professional PHP hosting line (New Apps), but we are also going to introduce a new: